hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [16:20:33](#HlBbWrD6nRotmI-6laFP-63GlCuhLTAeqsNtZNYciAw) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@dockimbel-556597ad15522ed4b3e10020:gitter.im> I was planning to resume the work on the IO branch from 15th of this month on, but some external factors made me postpone it to beginning of September.
 In the meantime, you should get some cool new features to play with until IO branch gets merged.

-I have purchased the Ì†ºÌΩø for the new features.
+I have purchased the üçø for the new features.

 [16:21:27](#5LyBEQZp7agOgtxiusDN_KekrYyU4ApJv1LuxEsauyw) <GiuseppeChillemi (GiuseppeChillemi)>:
 I hope to see the I/O branch completed.
 It Is really important.